pavan-kumar-bs/SQL_Data_WareHouse_Project/README.md

 ## 📬 About Me
 I am a **Business Intelligence Analyst** with a strong interest in data analysis, data modeling, and building scalable analytical solutions.
 This project reflects my effort to strengthen my technical foundation in Data Warehousing.

+---

+## 🔹 Contact

+Connect with me on LinkedIn: [Pavan Kumar](https://www.linkedin.com/in/pavan-kumar-69a246172)